NikhithaBandari/GroceryStore/README.md

-# Grocery Store Web Application
+# NICKMART - Grocery Store Web Application

 Welcome to the Grocery Store web application!
 This application allows users to browse, buy, and manage products in a virtual grocery store.
 A grocery store app inspired by big basket and blinkit.